 Why Californians should be ready for the next fire

-The 2018 Camp Fire in Butte County, near Sacramento, is now 100% contained, but while it burned, the fumes from the fire had Californians up to 200 miles south dealing with respiratory symptoms due to the bad air.
+Fumes from the 2018 Camp Fire in Butte County near Sacramento had Californians up to 200 miles south dealing with respiratory symptoms due to the bad air.
 Two other fires, Hill and Woolsey, burned nearby as well.
 The alerts on bad air quality seemed endless.
 A recent study found that deaths associated with the inhalation of wildfire smoke in the United States could double by 2100.

 “We know from our own research…that smoke has negative impacts on human health," said Jeff Pierce, associate professor of atmospheric science at Colorado State University in Fort Collins and co-author of the study.
 "With the knowledge that fires have been increasing in parts of the U.S., we wanted to look at how bad this might get."